 Oral Hygiene in Dementia

 So how are you able to make sure an older adult with dementia maintains good oral hygiene?
-These recommendations from Morning Glory Home Care, the experts in memory care in Godfrey, IL and nearby communities, can help:
+These recommendations from Morning Glory Home Care, the experts in Alton area dementia care, can help:

 - Modeling is an excellent strategy to help a family member with dementia through a multistep process like brushing the teeth.
 Permit the person to perform each step of the process on their own whenever possible: placing a tiny bit of toothpaste on the brush (baking soda toothpaste is preferred over fluoride, just in case the person swallows it), lifting the brush to the mouth, and moving the brush side to side and up and down over all surfaces associated with teeth.